Gopinath0903/19CS301-Module7/README.md

 ![image](https://github.com/user-attachments/assets/1d00b1a4-cecb-466f-8593-805f00d27461)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the python program to evaluate the series using recursion by collecting the x and n values from the user was executed successfully .

 EX: 7.4 Solve by recursion relation